amarasovic/interpretability-literature/README.md

   * Important characterization of explanation:
   > A good explanation method should not reflect what humans attend to, but what task methods attend to.
   * Interpretability differs between *small contexts* NLP tasks and *large context* tasks.

+ Kindermans et al. [The (Un)reliability of saliency methods](https://arxiv.org/abs/1711.00867). arxiv 2017.

+ > Evaluating the reliability of saliency methods is complicated by a lack of ground truth, as ground truth would depend upon full transparency into how a model arrives at a decision---the very problem we are trying to solve for in the first place.

+ *  A new evaluation criterion, **input invariance**, requires that the saliency method mirrors the sensitivity of model with respect to transformations of the input.
+Input transformations that do not change network's prediction, should not change the attribution either.

  Sundararajan et al. [Axiomatic Attribution for Deep Networks](https://arxiv.org/abs/1703.01365).
 In *ICML 2017*.